sbrl/Hackathon202203-Project-3/README.md

 Download the StormFranklin dataset from this link: <http://hackathon2022.mooncarrot.space/dataset-StormFranklin.zip> [4.7MiB, 18MiB extracted]

-For those who are adventurous, a full list of datasets and pre-trained models available, visit the following page: <http://hackathon2022.mooncarrot.space/README.html>
+For those who are feeling adventurous, a full list of datasets and pre-trained models available, visit the following page: <http://hackathon2022.mooncarrot.space/README.html>

 This includes: